-- Cow and Calf: Cow born after September 1, 2019 and must be a first calf cow only.
-Calf must be born after January 1, 2021 - Cow and Calf: Cow born before September 1, 2019.
-Calf must be born after January 1, 2021.
+- Cow and Calf: Cow born after September 1, 2020 and must be a first calf cow only.
+Calf must be born after January 1, 2022 - Cow and Calf: Cow born before September 1, 2020.
+Owned and personally cared for by exhibitor since January 1, 2022

-Show Order - 2021
+Show Order

-Will be alphabetical and posted after Sunday's check-in.
-If there are 3 or more entries in a breed, then there will be a division for that breed.
+Will be alphabetical and posted after the show check-in.
+If there are 3 or more entries in a breed, then there will be a class for that breed.
 If there are less than 3 entries, it will go under All Other Breeds.